Love it or hate it, the Disney Dining Plan gives guests the ability to focus more on their vacation and less about food costs.

 There are times when you can get a free quick service dining plan when you book a stay for a certain amount a days during the offseason.
 These promotions come and go but if it fits your time frame, you should definitely consider it.

-25. Consider a Premium or Platinum Dining plan if you want to eat at signature restaurants.
+25. Consider a Plus or Deluxe Dining plan if you want to eat at signature restaurants.

 26. Don’t go with the Disney Dining Plan if you don’t want to be forced to eat.